The most recent charter law went into effect as of Aug. 28, 2016.

 4. Any private four-year college or university with an enrollment of at least one thousand students, with its primary campus in Missouri, and with an approved teacher preparation program;

-6. The Missouri Charter Public School Commission created in section 160.425.
+6. The Missouri Charter Public School Commission created in Section 160.425, RSMo.

-The Department of Elementary establishes an application and approval process for all entities eligible to sponsor charters.
-Guidelines are available and applications for sponsorship must be submitted by Feb.1, 2014.
-The application will include, at a minimum:
+DESE established an application and approval process for all entities eligible to sponsor charters.
+Guidelines are available and applications for sponsorship must be submitted by February 1.
+The application includes:

 Charter schools are considered public schools.

 A charter school may establish a geographical area around the school whose residents will receive a preference for enrolling in the school, provided that such preferences do not result in the establishment of racially or socioeconomically isolated schools and provided such preferences conform to policies and guidelines established by the state board of education.
 If capacity is insufficient to enroll all pupils who submit a timely application, the charter school shall have an admissions process lottery that assures all applicants of an equal chance of gaining admission.